Women's Euro 2017: The stars, the flops and the Lionesses - meet the quarter-finalists

 With 10 goals, Mark Sampson's side scored more than all the teams in Group A combined.

-And the Lionesses, who are ranked fifth in the world, will fancy their chances of winning Euro 2017 if they can get past France, who have knocked them out of the past three tournaments.
+And the Lionesses, who are ranked fifth in the world, will fancy their chances of winning Euro 2017 if they can get past France, who have beaten them at the past three tournaments.

 - Read more: England beat Portugal to maintain 100% record